ibn-salem/sevenC/README.md

   sequence motif information to predict chromatin looping events.
 Cross-linking of proteins that bind close to loop anchors result in ChIP-seq signals at both anchor loci.
 These signals are used at CTCF motif pairs together with their distance and orientation to each other to predict whether they interact or not.
 The resulting chromatin loops can be used to associate enhancers or transcription factor binding sites (e.g. ChIP-seq peaks) to regulated target genes.

 ## Intallation

-The chromloop package depends on the follwing R packages from Bioconductor:
+The chromloop package depends on some R packages from Bioconductor.
+They can be installed as follows

-- rtracklayer (>= 1.34.1),
-- InteractionSet (>= 1.2.0),

 ```R
 source("https://bioconductor.org/biocLite.R")
 biocLite("rtracklayer", "InteractionSet")
 ```

-Install chromloop from github using devtools:
+The development version of chromloop can be installed from github using
+devtools:

 ```R
 #install.packages("devtools")